 While likely a major loss of high margin revenue, they had other ways to make money from their customers.
 Robinhood found a way to manage and seemingly turned the online brokerage industry on its head.

-While Robinhood might have introduced the world to free trading, it now must contend with worthy rivals who have taken its free trading model and begun monetizing several services, often offering more than Robinhood (e.g., investors cannot short stocks on Robinhood but can on Webull).
+While Robinhood might have introduced the world to free trading, it now must contend with worthy rivals who have taken its commission-free trading model and begun monetizing several services, often offering more than Robinhood (e.g., investors cannot short stocks on Robinhood but can on Webull).

 Let’s review how Robinhood makes money – and it isn’t from hidden fees paid by customers.